 Watch out

 If you're home during weekday evenings without solar or battery, the 39.1¢ rate will erase any overnight savings.
-The Ontario government estimates ULO saves typical households about $90/year — but that assumes no solar or battery.
-With battery storage, the savings are $1,000+/year more than TOU.
+The Ontario government estimates ULO saves typical households about $90/year, but that assumes no solar or battery.
+With battery storage, savings can reach up to $1,000+/year more than TOU, depending on usage.

 Side-by-Side: All Three Plans Compared